 What is the Employment Resource Fund?

-The Employment Resource Fund (formerly HOPE Fund) is a local, self-sustaining work and education fund.
-It’s mission is to build a skilled workforce in Wayne County by providing grants to local non-profits with employment programs that increase the success of their students, clients or employees.
+The Employment Resource Fund is a local, self-sustaining work and education fund.
+It’s mission is to build a skilled workforce in Wayne County by providing grants to local nonprofits with employment programs that increase the success of their students, clients or employees.
 In turn, the non-profit spends small amounts of money on hard-working adults to help them get jobs or better jobs.

 The Steering Committee accepts grant applications for new initiatives at any time.
 See the Employment Resource Fund Initiative Grant Application for more details and to apply.